 The good news is; the total cost to build Plan 336 is much less than the total cost to build Plan 1659.

 Texas Tiny Homes receives daily calls and emails from good folks all across America and Canada wanting to know what it will cost for us to build one of our plans on their land.
 Because we are a true custom home builder, it’s next to impossible for Texas Tiny Homes to provide you with a reasonable price without your detailed input on every item of the home.
-We are only able to provide a ball park estimates for free, as per the formulas below.
+We are only able to provide a ballpark estimates for free, as per the formulas below.
 A detailed specification of your wants and needs and wish lists takes weeks to compile, so unless you are willing to pay for that time we are not able to provide you with an exact price.
 If another builder provides you a firm price without first doing a specifications with you and then getting formal bids they are inexperienced or they are going to give you a small amount of selection options, that fall within their profit margin expectation.
 If that’s the case, they aren’t really a custom builder, they are more of a production builder.

 Example Of Specifications Necessity: What type of foundation will be used to construct your home?
 Will the foundation be constructed with wood piers and wood beams and a wood floor system?
 Will the foundation be constructed with concrete piers, and concrete beams and a wood floor system?
 Will the foundation be a concrete slab?
 Will the slab have concrete piers supporting it?
 If so, how deep will the piers need to be, based on a soils report and an engineer’s design and seal?
 Each of these options have different prices.

 The same amount of option variables apply with items like; the insulation package, the windows, the roofing materials and the exterior facade.
 Will the exterior be all stone, all brick, all wood siding that is painted or stained, or will it be a combination of some of those items?
 The choice is yours to make, but each have different prices involved and it takes a lot of time and energy to determine an actual price.
-The same goes for your plumbing fixtures, your flooring selections, the drywall, your level of cabinetry details, and your choice of counter tops, tiles, light fixtures, appliances and hardware.
+The same goes for your plumbing fixtures, your flooring selections, the drywall, your level of cabinetry details, and your choice of countertops, tiles, light fixtures, appliances and hardware.

 Will your home require us to drill and install a water well or septic system?
 Will a driveway have to be excavated to where the home is going to be built on your land?
-All of these options can effect the price of us building you a home, but helping you determine what type and price of home you want and will meet your budget is an available option we provide at Texas Tiny Homes.
+All of these options can affect the price of us building you a home, but helping you determine what type and price of home you want and will meet your budget is an available option we provide at Texas Tiny Homes.

-BALL PARK PRICING IF WE BUILD YOU A HOME!!
+BALLPARK PRICING IF WE BUILD YOU A HOME!!

-For those needing a ball park price prior to buying one of our plans and developing your specifications with us;
+For those needing a ballpark price prior to buying one of our plans and developing your specifications with us;

-These ball park prices do not include your land cost, or your construction loan financing costs, or construction loan interest, or a soils report, or a foundation engineering design, a building permit, a water well if needed, a septic system if needed, site excavation, building site access excavation, solar systems, fencing, landscaping, or a lawn sprinkler system, driveway, but these options are some we are experts at providing and will price them according to specifications, location.
+These ballpark prices do not include your land cost, or your construction loan financing costs, or construction loan interest, or a soils report, or a foundation engineering design, a water well, a solar system, a lawn sprinkler, fencing, landscaping or a driveway..

-If you elect to build one of our plans yourself (doing all the labor yourself) – by doing all the work yourself, you can save 50% to 60% off the ball park price the above formula’s generate, maybe more depending on your desired level of finish out.
+If you elect to build one of our plans yourself (doing all the labor yourself) – by doing all the work yourself, you can save 50% to 60% off the ballpark price the above formulas’ generate, maybe more depending on your desired level of finish out.

 We hope this page helps you make a decision on moving forward with Texas Tiny Homes and will look forward to working with you.